riyaverma11/iOSDev-finalProject/README.md

 * Users can access a trivia page that has questions about The Eras Tour
 * Users can play through at least 10 questions on the trivia page
 * Users can access an outfit inspo page
+* Users can see a button for every era
 * Users can click on each era to see an era-specific outfit moodboard (via external link)
 * Users can see the era-specific font for each button, adding to their overall user experience (aka enhancing UI)
 * Users can view a countdown to the Eras Tour Indy concert